OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

     $ onedatastore create systemds.txt
     ID: 101

+.. note:: When different system datastore are available the TM_MAD_SYSTEM attribute will be set after picking the datastore.

 Create an Image Datastore
 --------------------------------------------------------------------------------
 In the same way, to create an Image Datastore you need to set: